alexandermichels/WeatherWaves/README.md

 WeatherWaves is a project I am developing for Westminster College's Titan Radio.
 We are hoping to automate various actions resulting from weather conditions such as updating the weather conditions and forecast when no one is on the air and sending out Tweets when there are severe weather warnings.

-For the latest updates check out the `WeatherWaves GitHub <https://github.com/alexandermichels/WeatherWaves>`_.
+For the latest updates check out the [WeatherWaves GitHub](https://github.com/alexandermichels/WeatherWaves).

 Table of Contents
 =================
-* WeatherReporter_.
+* WeatherReporter
-* Weather Tweeter_.
+* Weather Tweeter

-.. _WeatherReporter:
 WeatherReporter
 ===============